 Secondary design requirements

-Secondary systems must consist of ponding areas and overland flow paths to manage excess runoff that cater for events exceeding the capacity of the primary system must be protected by an easement and consent notice.
+Secondary systems must consist of ponding areas and overland flow paths to manage excess runoff that cater for events exceeding the capacity of the primary system and must be protected by an easement and consent notice.
+These must be designed to cater for the 100 year plus climate change ARI event.
 Public safety must be incorporated into any design e.g. street lighting to be considered if a cycleway/walkway is used.

 The easement and consent notice must:

-Cover the full extent of the secondary flow path and must not be less than 1.5 metres wide.
+Cover the full extent of the secondary flow path including sufficient width for undertaking operations and maintenance functions, and must not be less than 1.5 metres wide.

 Have the effect of preventing alteration of the ground surface and prohibit the location of structures that might impede the flow of water cross the land.